lucas34/WebsoCool/README.md

 WebsoCool
 =========

-Chat with Poolling, Long Polling and push méthods !
+Chat with Polling, Long Polling and push !